 It was the artist’s role as a Cubist muse that inspired Chiuri to design dresses with abstract patchwork, as well as floating and metal masks, cut from Maar’s photographic creations.

-Dorothea Tanning was an American painter, sculptor, and writer based in New York.
+Dorothea Tanning (1910-2012) was an American painter, sculptor, and writer based in New York.
 She was originally a commercial artist but discovered Surrealism at the Museum of Modern Art 1936 show called Fantastic Art, Dada and Surrealism.
-This was also the exhibition where Oppenheim’s Object was displayed and was purchased by the museum (one of its first purchases).
+This was also the exhibition where Oppenheim’s Object was displayed and purchased by the museum (one of its first acquisitions).
 In 1942, she met her future husband, Max Ernst, who was fascinated by her self-portrait Birthday.